 Soak each slice for 20-30 seconds per side - no longer.
 Over-soaking leads to soggy French toast that's raw in the middle and burnt on the outside.

-Give it a try and discover why this might become your new favorite breakfast recipe!
+Give it a try, and you just might find your new go-to breakfast favorite!

 Related